Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 app.homePage=https://example-domain.azurewebsites.net
 ```

-You **may skip the rest of this step** if you are doing a test deployment with a development Azure Active Directory App registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.
+You **may skip the rest of this step** if you are doing a test deployment with a development Microsoft Entra ID App registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.
 To deploy your app more securely, you must:

-1. Supply a config file that omits secrets (i.e., `authentication.properties` that does not contain `aad.secret` and its value)
+1. Supply a config file that omits secrets (i.e., `authentication.properties` that does not contain `Microsoft Entra ID.secret` and its value)
 2. After you've deployed your app in the next sections, come back and add the secrets from a secure location such as:
    1. **Azure Key Vault**.
 Use the [Microsoft Azure Key Vault SDK for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/keyvault).
 Set the client secret value in vault, naming it `CLIENT_SECRET` for example.
 Then set up the Azure key vault client in your app.
 Modify the `helpers/Config.java` file as follows:

          ```Java
          // remove this line:
-         static final String SECRET = Config.getProperty("aad.secret");
+         static final String SECRET = Config.getProperty("Microsoft Entra ID.secret");
          // replace it with this line:
          static final String SECRET =
          yourFullyConfiguredAzureSecretClient.getSecret('CLIENT_SECRET')
          // See Key Vault SDK documentation here: https://azuresdkdocs.blob.core.windows.net/$web/java/azure-security-keyvault-secrets/4.2.3/overview-summary.html#retrieve-a-secret
          ```

-   2. **Environment Variables** (*Azure Portal > App Services > `<Your App Name>` > Configuration*).
-Go to the Azure Portal and set the value for `CLIENT_SECRET`.
+   2. **Environment Variables** (*Microsoft Entra portal > App Services > `<Your App Name>` > Configuration*).
+Go to the Microsoft Entra portal and set the value for `CLIENT_SECRET`.
 Now, back in your local code, modify the following lines in the `helpers/Config.java` file as follows:

          ```Java
          // remove this line:
-         static final String SECRET = Config.getProperty("aad.secret");
+         static final String SECRET = Config.getProperty("Microsoft Entra ID.secret");
          // replace it with this line:
          static final String SECRET = System.getenv('CLIENT_SECRET')
          ```